rpehkone/llm-local-client/README.md

 edit client/data/predefined_prompts.json.

-this is a fork of (various new features) https://github.com/xtekky/chatgpt-clone
+this is a fork of (with various new features) https://github.com/xtekky/chatgpt-clone